The Watermark Search International board practice

 Register your interest

-If you want to broaden your board portfolio, be considered for roles for your first board position you are welcome to send your details to Paul Lyons.
-You can also use the contact form on the right-hand side of this page to provide us your background.
+If you want to broaden your board portfolio, be considered for roles for your first board position you are welcome to send your details to Graham Willis.
+You can also use the contact form on the right-hand side of this page to provide us with your background.
 Your details will be treated in the strictest confidence and we will contact you when we have a board role that we see as a good fit with your skills and experience.

 The Australian Institute of Company Directors (AICD) is the main body that represents Company Directors in Australia.
 It provides high-quality training to Directors and aspiring Directors and has a wealth of information on its website.
 If you are, or wish to be, a director you should consider joining the AICD as well as undertaking some of their training.